yozoyugen/HAKAI-fem/README.md

 ## Install
 No need to install
-Just DL source folders to your PC
+Just DL "HAKAI-vx.x.x" folders to your PC

 ##